 What is and what is not included in the coverage, and when does it apply?

-It may seem restrictive to have coverage that only applies to fire damage.
+It may seem restrictive to have coverage that only applies to fire damage in some situations.
 However, this coverage is important.
 According to the National Fire Protection Association (NFPA), there are approximately 3,340 fires in office properties each year, resulting in an average of $112 million in direct property damage.
 Restaurants have a much higher risk of fire.
 The NFPA says there are around 7,410 structure fires in eating and drinking establishments each year, resulting in $165 million in direct property damage.

 While storms can also cause significant damage, the tenant is not typically liable for these losses.
 On the other hand, tenants are frequently responsible for causing fires – especially in the kitchen.
 This is why coverage is important.

-A standard limit “damage to premises rented to you” coverage is $100,000.
-However, some policies may have higher or lower limits.
+A standard limit for “Damage to Premises Rented to You” coverage is $100,000.
+However, some policies may offer higher or lower limits.
 Note that $100,000 is not that much.
 A fire can easily cause more damage.
-However, “damage to premises rented to you” coverage does provide some coverage that would otherwise not exist under the general liability insurance policy.
-When selecting the limits of your landlord property insurance, it’s smart to make sure that your limits provide replacement cost coverage and that you are adequately insured.
+However, “Damage to Premises Rented to You” coverage does provide some coverage that would otherwise not exist under the Commercial General Liability Insurance Policy.
+When selecting the limits of your landlord property insurance, it’s important to make sure that your limits provide replacement cost coverage and that you are adequately insured.

-It's important to note that "Damage to Premises Rented to You" coverage within a Commercial General Liability insurance policy typically only covers damage caused by your tenants' negligence or accidental actions.
-If your tenant intentionally damages your property, this type of coverage may not apply.
+It's important to note that "Damage to Premises Rented to You" coverage within a Commercial General Liability insurance policy typically only covers damage caused by your commercial tenants' negligence or accidental actions.
+If your tenant intentionally damages your property, this type of coverage would not apply.
 Additionally, this type of coverage may have certain exclusions, so it's important to review your policy carefully to understand what is covered and what is not.

-As a landlord, you have a vested interest in making sure your tenants have appropriate insurance coverage.
+As a landlord, you have a vested interest in making sure your tenants, both residential and commercial, have appropriate insurance coverage.

-- Include insurance requirements, including coverage types and limits, in your rental agreements.
-You can also be asked to be named as an additional insured on the policy.
+Include insurance requirements, including coverage types and limits, in your rental agreements.
+You can also be asked to be named as an additional insured on your tenants’ policies.

-- The “damage to premises rented to you” coverage under a general liability insurance policy provides limited coverage for damage to the rented property that the insured is responsible for.
-It applies to fire losses, up to the limit.
+- The “Damage to Premises Rented to You” coverage under a Commercial General Liability insurance policy provides limited coverage for damage to the property rented to the insured that the insured is responsible for.

-- Although it’s important for the tenant to maintain appropriate insurance coverage, this does not absolve you from insurance needs as the landlord.
-The tenant’s insurance will be limited in terms of what’s covered and the limits.
+- Although it’s important for the tenant to maintain appropriate insurance coverage, this does not absolve you from insurance needs as the landlord!
+The tenant’s insurance will be limited in terms of what is covered.
 You need to maintain a commercial property and liability insurance policy of your own to ensure that you have comprehensive protection against the unknown!